All Episodes

 But it is certainly gross.

-You do this for me, I do this for you.
+I do this for you.

-Just the appearance of corruption, absent that quid pro quo is enough to bring charges against people.
+Just the appearance of corruption, absent that quid pro quo, is enough to bring charges against people.

-And yet Hillary Clinton is on the speech circuit, which are people say, oh, lots of people are on the speech circuit circuit.
+And yet Hillary Clinton is on the speech circuit, which are people say, oh, lots of people are on the speech circuit.

 And they're also not the spouse of somebody who's getting obscene amounts of money while that person is a very prominent public figure with business.

-So the APs looked at these federal records and regulatory filings, and they found out that almost all of the 82, this is from the piece, all of the 82 corporations, trade associations, and other groups that paid for or sponsored Clinton's speeches,
+So the APs looked at these federal records and regulatory filings, and they found out that almost all of the 82, this is from the piece, all of the 82 corporations, trade associations, and other groups that paid for or sponsored Clinton's speeches have actively sought to sway the government,

-have actively sought to sway the government, lobbying, bidding for contracts, commenting on federal policy, and in some cases we're in direct contact with State Department officials or Hillary Clinton herself while she was Secretary of State.
+lobbying, bidding for contracts, commenting on federal policy, and in some cases were in direct contact with State Department officials or Hillary Clinton herself while she was Secretary of State.

-So people are giving her money and are then calling her while she's the Secretary of State, and these are people who have business before the United States federal government, and in some cases, specifically the Secretary of State or the State Department, the department, as it's called.
+And these are people who have business before the United States federal government and in some cases, specifically the Secretary of State or the State Department, the Department, as it's called.

-Because presidents come and go, but the department is forever, as they say.
+Because presidents come and go, but the Department is forever, as they say.

 True thing about the State Department.

-We used to hang out sometimes.
+Langley, State Department, we used to hang out sometimes.

-So anyway, where were we?
+So, anyway, where were we?

-Um Love You State Love You State Department.
+Love you, State Department.

 What?

-C CI, you know, that's how we roll.
+CCI, you know, that's how we roll.

-We we do some fun stuff.
+We do some fun stuff.

-Uh, she's getting all this money.
+So I will say this: she's getting all this money.

 She's getting paid for these speeches.